robotage/RTGPULib/README.md

 would copy the result from device memory to host memory for display.

-Check out RTGPUTestThread for more examples of how this all works.
+Check out RTGPUTestThread.cpp for more examples of how this all works.